Opportunities for Current Students

-NYU Law Abroad gives JD students the opportunity to spend a semester immersed in the law and legal culture of another part of the world through an academic program designed and administered by the Law School in cooperation with local partners.
-The abroad sites are located in Buenos Aires, Paris, and Shanghai.
+- NYU Law Abroad gives JD students the opportunity to spend a semester immersed in the law and legal culture of another part of the world through an academic program designed and administered by the Law School in cooperation with local partners.
+The abroad sites are located in Buenos Aires and Paris.

-Exchanges allow NYU Law students to take courses at 11 universities located on four continents.
+- Exchanges allow NYU Law students to take courses at 11 universities located on four continents.
 Students nominated by our partner schools are also eligible to apply to NYU Law as exchange students.

-- International Moot Court Competitions allow NYU Law students to travel and test their oral arguments against other law students—and the Hauser Global Law School offers financial support for participation.
+- International Moot Court Competitions allow NYU Law students to travel and test their oral arguments against other law students.

-The Institute for International Law and Justice (IILJ) Lowinson Scholars Program is for students with outstanding academic backgrounds and with strong international law interests.
+- The Institute for International Law and Justice (IILJ) Lowinson Scholars Program is for students with outstanding academic backgrounds and strong international law interests.

 - The Center for Human Rights & Global Justice (CHRGJ) offers support to current students and postgraduates; they also have a human rights job board.